 - Toddler parents/guardians will bring their child to the first gate on the way to the Toddler playground.
-Please remember that parents/guardians must wear a face covering and social distance while waiting at the gate. - An MSD staff member will be available at the gate to take your child's temperature with a touchless thermometer.
+Please remember that parents/guardians and all children 2 years and older must wear a face covering and social distance while waiting at the gate. - An MSD staff member will be available at the gate to take your child's temperature with a touchless thermometer.
 After confirming that your child's temperature is below 100.4°F, an MSD staff member will guide your child to their classroom. - In the event that your child cannot enter school you will be sent home with instruction on the guidelines for returning to school.